-Besides these extensively studied magnetic dipolar states, we find that monolayer $\alpha$-\ce{RuCl3} may also enter two new magnetic octupolar states (Octu-I and Octu-II).
-As shown in Table \ref{tab1}, Octu-I state has dominant magnetic octupole $O^{33}_{21}$ accompanying with minor magnetic dipole components, while Octu-II state has a pure magnetic octupole moment, $O^{36}_{21}$.
+Besides these extensively studied magnetic dipolar states, we find that monolayer $\alpha$-\ce{RuCl3} may also enter four new magnetic octupolar states (Oc-I$\sim$IV).
+As shown in Table \ref{tab1}, Oc-I (Oc-III) state is dominated by the FM (AFM) arranged magnetic octupole $O^{33}_{21}$ accompanying with minor magnetic dipole components, while Oc-II (Oc-IV) state has a pure magnetic octupole moment $O^{36}_{21}$ with FM (AFM) arrangement.
 We notice that $O^{33}_{21}$ is the counterpart of $O^{36}_{21}$ by an operation of $x\leftrightarrow -y$, according to the original definitions~\cite{yilin2017}.
 Their difference is that $O^{36}_{21}$ respects all the point group symmetries (including $\textrm{C}_\textrm{3z}$ and $\textrm{C}_\textrm{2y}$) of the non-interacting Hamiltonian $H_0$ of monolayer $\alpha$-\ce{RuCl3}, while $O^{33}_{21}$ respects $\textrm{C}_\textrm{3z}$ but not $\textrm{C}_\textrm{2y}$ symmetry.
-Therefore, $O^{33}_{21}$ can coexist with the magnetic dipoles that align along the $z$-direction (more analyses are given in Appendix~\ref{appd}).
+Therefore, $O^{33}_{21}$ can coexist with the magnetic dipoles that align along the $z$-direction (more analyses are given in Appendix~\ref{appf}).